Why work has failed us: Having a job doesn’t mean you can afford a home

-Every morning, Alexandria Michelle Ray wakes up early in her home in Antioch, California, and readies herself for her two-hour commute to her job as a business analyst at LendingClub, a downtown San Francisco-based startup that facilitates peer-to-peer lending.
+Every morning, Alex Day wakes up early in her home in Antioch, California, and readies herself for her two-hour commute to her job as a business analyst a downtown San Francisco-based startup that facilitates peer-to-peer lending.
 She’s worked there for just over two years.
 When she began as a payment solutions supervisor, she was making around $68,000 a year.
 She had been living in a five-bedroom home in Antioch with her husband, her two sons from a previous marriage, and two stepdaughters, but when she got divorced and moved out, she needed to find a place to live that she could afford on her own.
 It was a struggle.
 She eventually found a two-bedroom apartment for $1,700 a month, but her two sons (age 12 and 14) had to move in with their father in New Orleans, where there was more space and family support.

-Though Ray, 36, is now making over $100,000 after a promotion at LendingClub, she’s in a bind.
+Though Day, 36 (who requested that her name be changed for privacy), is now making just under $90,000 after a promotion, she’s in a bind.
 Her lease is coming up, and her landlord wants her to renew at over $2,000 a month.
 “If I’m going to pay that much, I’d rather move in closer,” she says.
 An active volunteer with a number of nonprofits based in Oakland, she’d like to move there, which would put her closer to her network of friends and her job.
 But even with her recent promotion, rents in Oakland, which average $3,416 for a two-bedroom, are out of reach.
 So now, she’s in talks with her company about another possibility: Staying in her current role, but moving back to Las Vegas, where she’s from and where her family still lives.
 There, she could rent a two-bedroom, two-bath luxury apartment for around $1,300 (she checks the listings constantly).
 Perhaps then, with her family around, she could see her sons more, and live in a place where she doesn’t feel so disconnected from her life outside of her job.

-Though she likes her work, it’s not affording her the opportunities and resources she needs to live comfortably or sustainably in the Bay Area, Ray says.
+Though she likes her work, it’s not affording her the opportunities and resources she needs to live comfortably or sustainably in the Bay Area, Day says.
 She stayed in her marriage longer than she wanted to, just to be able to afford a place to live, and right now, she’s feeling “between a rock and a hard place,” deciding whether to work remotely from Las Vegas, or remain.
 Her company has hinted that they want to promote her again, which would require her to stay, but she’s not sure even the career advancement and slight raise would make the life she wants possible, as everything around her grows more financially out of reach.
 “I’m just not winning here,” she says.

 Housing and income: a disconnect

-Ray’s circumstances sum up a pernicious feature of employment in the U.S.: Having a job does not guarantee that you will be able to have a life, or a stable, affordable place to live.
+Day’s circumstances sum up a pernicious feature of employment in the U.S.: Having a job does not guarantee that you will be able to have a life, or a stable, affordable place to live.
 This is a departure from the era after World War II, when people (mostly men) returning from the war were entitled to housing loans and free college tuition that both alleviated the pressures of debt and helped them establish a vehicle for which to build wealth: owning an appreciating home.

 This story is part of our series Why Work Has Failed Us, looking at why employment no longer provides the economic security it used to.
 You can read more here.

 In a stark illustration of how things have changed, Curbed compared the salary and housing prospects of a teacher in San Francisco today to one in 1959.
-In 2018, a teacher in San Francisco earns an average of $72,340–just a little more than Ray was earning when she started at LendingClub.
+In 2018, a teacher in San Francisco earns an average of $72,340–just a little more than Day was earning when she started at LendingClub.
 But the average cost of a home in the city is $1.61 million, for which a typical 30-year mortgage would require monthly payments of around $7,900—more than double the median monthly rent for a one-bedroom.
 In 1959, a teacher in San Francisco earned around $5,200 a year, but the average home in California cost $12,788, and they’d be looking at a mortgage of $59 a month.
 Adjusted for today: They’d be paying off a $109,419 home–quite comfortably–on a salary of $44,493.

 Changes have occurred over the past few decades that have broken apart what was once a given tenet of the American Dream.
 For one, both people and companies are moving back into cities from the suburbs, where they spread after the war, which is constraining land and housing in places like the Bay Area, which is not building anywhere near fast enough to keep up with the influx of jobs and population in the region (this graph illustrates the issue).
 But there’s also a more pernicious trend, says Ben Hecht, CEO of Living Cities, an organization that works with foundations and financial institutions to create more equitable cities.
 Most Americans have not had a meaningful increase in income or wages in 40 years.
 “It’s a pretty basic problem,” Hecht says, adding, though, that “it’s just one part of a multifaceted and complex issue.”
-As such, as people like Ray are discovering, even if they do receive raises, they’re facing a housing market that has continued to grow at a steady rate of around 6% annually over that same time frame–and in cases like the Bay Area, as much as 14.5%.
-When Ray was living in a small apartment in Oakland before moving out to Antioch, for instance, she was renting at around $1,500 a month; as soon as she left, she says, the cost of the place nearly doubled.
+As such, as people like Day are discovering, even if they do receive raises, they’re facing a housing market that has continued to grow at a steady rate of around 6% annually over that same time frame–and in cases like the Bay Area, as much as 14.5%.
+When Day was living in a small apartment in Oakland before moving out to Antioch, for instance, she was renting at around $1,500 a month; as soon as she left, she says, the cost of the place nearly doubled.

-This type of unprecedented growth and volatility in the housing market is something that employers, largely, have failed to address or reckon with, and it’s led to a landscape where people like Ray, who hold a good, steady job, are being priced out.
+This type of unprecedented growth and volatility in the housing market is something that employers, largely, have failed to address or reckon with, and it’s led to a landscape where people like Day, who hold a good, steady job, are being priced out.
 Companies should work to address the wage stagnation that’s plagued ordinary workers for the past several decades, but there’s also more that employers can and should do to more actively address the housing needs of their workers.

 Can employers help with housing?